 It’s essential to understand that to get the best out of SEO, you first need to familiarize yourself with SEO best practice.
 Squarespace users are not exempt from this.
 Squarespace is not a quick option for implementing an SEO strategy, but it will be worthwhile if you have the time.

 Here’s what makes Squarespace worthwhile and head and shoulders above other platforms:

 Here’s what’s not so hot when it comes to Squarespace and your ongoing relationship with SEO:

 It’s a bit misleading to call this section “WordPress SEO.”
-We mentioned earlier that WordPress has the ability to use plugins and apps to make the most of the platform and optimize.
+We mentioned earlier that WordPress can use plugins and apps to make the most of the platform and optimize.
 There are, of course, plugins available for SEO.
 The undisputed champion of them all is Yoast.

 The beauty of Yoast is that anyone can pick up and use it.
 One of its features is a “traffic light” system that shows how optimized each of your web pages is.
 Red is bad.
 Green is good.
-There are, however, some downsides to this, which we’ll cover in a moment.
+There are, however, some downsides to this, which we’ll cover shortly.